riaandeventer/HyperionDev_CR_THT/Section_A/readme.md

-# Code review on your Compulsory Task 1: Given an array of strings strs, group the anagrams together.
+# Code review on your Compulsory Task 1: Given an array of strings (strs), group the anagrams together.

 ### Correctness